shrideio/shoebox/README.md

 ```

-### Setup reverse proxy
+### Reverse proxy

-[Traefik](https://docs.traefik.io/) is used as reverse proxy for routing http traffic in and out of the services.
+[Traefik](https://docs.traefik.io/) is used as a reverse proxy for routing http traffic in and out of the services.
 In addition, it automates acquiring an SSL/TLS certificate from Let's Encrypt.

   Check if `$SHOEBOX_ROOT` and `$YOUR_DOMAIN` are set before running the script.